anand0xff/fourieroptics_stsci/README.md

 | gs1_puppha.fits           | Cube of pupil phases

 Run the python script gerchbergsaxton.py from the code directory.
+It takes no input parameters.
 It creates examples of input data, tagged 0-3, and tries to retrieve the input phase.
 It uses a __main__ driver to exercise the ** GerchbergSaxton ** class in the same file.
-You can use this object in other cases if you wish.
+You can use this object to explore other cases if you need to in the future.
+It is written for clarity rather than speed, but it runs quickly enough on the examples I created.

 ** Look at example 0 briefly, but focus your attention on example 3. **